Important Facts about Post-Secondary Admission Requirements:

 Students can find information about their rights and responsibilities, how to access accommodations at post-secondary, as well as detailed information about each publicly funded post-secondary institution in Ontario.

 All Grade 12 Students planning on applying to an Ontario University next year.
-Your PINS have arrived and are ready for pick up in Student Services.
+Your PINS will be mailed to students homes for the 2020-2021 Application process.
 Once you have your PIN you are able to apply.
-There will be a Grade 12 Presentation on “How to Apply” by the end of November.
+There will be a Grade 12 Presentation on “How to Apply” by the end of October.
 Please visit Student Services if you have any questions.

-You will receive your Application Access Code Letter from your Counselor at the University Application Information Assembly.
+You will receive your PIN Code Letter in the mail at the start of November.
 This letter contains the access codes that you will need to begin the application.
 Your access codes should not be shared with anyone.
 The OUAC cannot provide access codes over the telephone or by email.
-The deadline for Ontario secondary school students to submit completed applications to the OUAC is January 15, 2020 (11:59 pm ET).
+The deadline for Ontario secondary school students to submit completed applications to the OUAC is January 15th, 2021.

 Summary of Fees